-Federalism
+Federalism Seminar

-(3-0-3) A. Bellia
+(2-0-2) A. Bellia

-Examines what the Supreme Court has described as "the oldest question of constitutional law" in America: the allocation of authority between national and state governments.
-It considers the historical underpinnings and political theory of federalism, American constitutional doctrines of federalism, and questions of judicial federalism.
-Specific topics include the nature and purposes of federalism, institutional responsibility to safeguard federalism, and the relationship between enumerated-powers and state-sovereignty doctrines of federalism.
-Topics also include the respective roles of federal and state courts in the making and enforcement of federal and state law, and the place of other sources of law (such as international law) in the American federal system.
-Though the focus of the course is on American federalism, the matters examined implicate questions involving international law and comparative analysis.
+This seminar examines what the Supreme Court has described as the oldest question of constitutional law in America: the relationship between national and state governmental authority.
+It considers the history, political theory, and constitutional doctrine of federalism, addressing relationships between and among political and judicial institutions in the American federal system.
+Though the focus of the seminar is on American federalism, the matters examined implicate questions involving international law and comparative analysis.
+Readings include historical materials, scholarly analyses, and judicial cases.